There’s an app for Shawnee, Oklahoma.

 Tyler Transit only provided schedule and routing info as PDF files on its website.
-When he asked the agency for a list of bus stops, he was hoping for a spreadsheet; the transit agency sent him “a PDF of a scan of a printout of a web application,” which meant he had to key all the information in himself, cleaning up typos as he went along.
+When he asked the agency for a list of bus stops, he was hoping for a spreadsheet; the transit agency sent him “a PDF of a scan of a printout of a web application,” which meant he had to key all the information that how to combine pdf documents, cleaning up typos as he went along.

 The result was the first and only digital map of Tyler bus routes.
 He had expected the transit agency would be the most open to making data available, in the interest of increasing ridership— “not even remotely the case.”

 But most of Tyler officialdom has been happy to help Groskopf’s efforts in any way they can.
 To help with his map of sidewalks in Tyler, the city’s Geographical Information Systems (GIS) department made data available to him that hadn’t previously been online.